 ALERT!
 How you can volunteer to help protect your community

-In the aftermath of an earthquake, fire, or other disaster, first responders will need the public’s assistance to help survivors and speed recovery.
+In the aftermath of an earthquake, fire, or another disaster, first responders will need the public’s assistance to help survivors and speed recovery.
 You can train to help police and your neighbors as a volunteer member of our Auxiliary Law Enforcement Response Team (ALERT).

 ALERT volunteers have no special law enforcement powers but may provide crucial support in the hours after a disaster.
-You’ll work closely with full-time and/or reserve police officers, helping with tasks including traffic control, foot patrols around businesses and homes, reporting criminal activity and working with other civilian volunteer groups to assist with medical aid, animal control, delivery of supplies and welfare checks.
+You’ll work closely with full-time and/or reserve police officers, helping with tasks including traffic control, foot patrols around businesses and homes, reporting criminal activity, and working with other civilian volunteer groups to assist with medical aid, animal control, delivery of supplies and welfare checks.
 ALERT volunteers can also help guide people to shelters and reunification centers.
-In non-emergency situations, we may also call on you to help direct foot and car traffic at street festivals, sports events, concerts, parades and political demonstrations.
+In non-emergency situations, we may also call on you to help direct foot and car traffic at street festivals, sports events, concerts, parades, and political demonstrations.

 Learn more about the ALERT program

 The Auxiliary Law Enforcement Response Team (ALERT) program is designed to train volunteers to assist officers of the San Francisco Police Department in the execution of their duties.
 While primarily focused on preparing its volunteers to assist law enforcement after a disaster, the ALERT program provides a wide spectrum of training to its members.
 ALERT volunteers frequently assist the SFPD in areas outside the disaster arena.
-It is open those who live, work, or attend school in San Francisco.
+It is open to those who live, work, or attend school in San Francisco.
 Graduates of the San Francisco Police Activities League (P.A.L) Law Enforcement Cadet Academy are also eligible to join.
 All volunteers must be at least 16 years of age or older.